-As with so many things in life this once popular oil is making a comeback.
-Of course in some parts of the world, it never fell out of popularity.
+As with so many things in life this once popular oil has made a comeback.
+Of course in some parts of the world, coconut oil never fell out of popularity.

 This amazing food is extremely versatile…from oral consumption to hair care.
 The oil is extracted from the meat (white part) of a mature coconut.
 So what makes it so great?
 I’m glad you ask…